JoeBonham/jQuery-Full-Width-Image-Slider/readme.md

 # jQuery Full Width Slider

-A jQuery full width slider designed to be a compatible and lightweight as possible.
+A jQuery full width slider designed to be as compatible and lightweight as possible.
 Minified (JS & CSS) it weighs in at just 3KB.

 Features: